Cantera/cantera-website/pages/install/freebsd-install.rst

    .. class:: lead

-      A FreeBSD package is maintained by the Cantera community in the ``science`` port.
+      A community-maintained FreeBSD port ``science/cantera`` and package are available.
       Note that the Matlab interface is not available from this port; to install the Matlab interface on FreeBSD, you must :ref:`compile Cantera's source code
       <sec-compiling>`.